 Always remove the remote control key from the ignition switch when leaving the car, and make sure that the key position is 0 - in particular if there are children in the car.
 For information on how this works, see Key positions.

 The idling speed can be noticeably higher than normal for certain engine types during cold starting.
 This is done in order that the emissions system can reach normal operating temperature as quickly as possible, which minimises exhaust emissions and protects the environment.

 Keyless starting (Keyless drive)*

-Follow steps 2-3 for keyless starting of the engine.
+Follow steps 2–3 for keyless starting of petrol and diesel engines.

 A prerequisite for the engine to start is that one of the car's remote control keys with the keyless start and lock function is in the passenger compartment or cargo area.